You are currently viewing Music, Water & Life: Celebrating 15 Years of Water is Life Kenya

 Following the concert, a reception was held as a thank you for those who could attend.
 Old and new faces came together for refreshments and conversation.
 Sales from handicrafts, including hand-beaded jewelry made by Maasai women, along with single donations helped us meet 25% of the campaign goal in just one evening.

-It’s contributions from the Water is Life Kenya community that allows us to make such a huge impact for those who need it most.
+It’s contributions from the Water is Life Kenya community that allow us to make such a huge impact for those who need it most.
 Thank you for your continued support of the Maasai community in Kenya.

 Leave a Reply